 Okay, AP automation makes sense.
 But why AvidXchange?

-AvidXchange’s annual growth rate is 40 percent, with hundreds of new clients joining our customer base every year.
+AvidXchange’s annual growth rate is strong, with hundreds of new clients joining our customer base every year.
 And they’re sticking around: AvidXchange’s customer retention rate is 98 percent.
 Those stats would not be possible without a real competitive advantage, which is the AvidXchange team.
 They are a software-as-a-service company, and their product is only as good as the people behind it.
 You might log into your portal and never see them, but behind the scenes, AvidXchange has close to a 1,000 people working on your behalf.

 Whether that means indexing invoices, innovating new products, or simply providing support whenever we need it, AvidXchange’s team has a singular goal: to help give us power over our payables.

 Can we test this first?

 Answer: You can read all there is to know about a car, but you’re going to at least take it around the block before you sign on the dotted line.
 AvidXchange’s automation specialists would be happy to schedule a customized demo for us.